System design interview guide

 Production angles

-Location and social graphs combine spatial skew, privacy law, and human drama.
-Production is not “geohash plus Redis”—it is hot cells during events, stalking patterns that look like API traffic, and index writes that outrun mobile battery budgets for location sampling.
+Location plus social graphs combine spatial skew, privacy law, and human drama.
+Production is not “geohash plus Redis”—it is hot cells during events, stalking patterns that look like API traffic, and index writes that outrun mobile battery budgets.

 Concerts, stadiums, and festivals — one cell becomes a city

-What it looks like — p99 latency for GET /nearby/friends spikes when everyone maps to the same H3/S2 cell; CPU on the spatial index shard redlines; results truncate or time out even though global QPS looks normal.
+What users saw — p99 latency for GET /nearby/friends spikes when everyone maps to the same H3/S2 cell.
+CPU on the spatial index shard redlines.
+Results truncate or time out even though global QPS looks normal.

-Why it happens — Posting lists per cell grow with crowd density; intersection with friends stays large after graph filter if the user has many friends onsite; no early termination or candidate cap in the retrieval plan.
+Why — Posting lists per cell grow with crowd density.
+Intersection with friends stays large if the user has many friends onsite.
+No early termination or candidate cap in the retrieval plan.

-What good teams do — Adaptive subcell splitting under load; hard caps with deterministic ranking explained to users; optional “event mode” pre-index (friends checked into the same venue)—product scope, but real at scale.
-Precompute a close-friends subgraph when the product allows to shrink intersection cost.
+What good teams do — Adaptive subcell splitting under load.
+Hard caps with deterministic ranking explained to users.
+Optional “event mode” pre-index when product allows.
+Precompute close-friends subgraph to shrink intersection cost.

-What it looks like — User reports “someone knew where I was”; legal asks who could see location; an internal actor queries a celebrity every minute from a support tool.
+What users saw — User reports “someone knew where I was.”
+Legal asks who could see location.
+Internal actor queries a celebrity every minute from a support tool.

-Why it happens — Fine-grained location plus frequent updates equals a tracking surface; predictable patterns (daily commute) re-identify people even with coarse display; no audit trail on queries—only on writes.
+Why — Fine-grained location plus frequent updates equals a tracking surface.
+Predictable commute patterns re-identify people even with coarse display.
+No audit trail on queries—only on writes.

-What good teams do — Audit who queried whom when policy requires; coarser display precision or fuzzing for non-mutual friends; rate limits and anomaly detection on repeated queries against one target; break historical trails with TTL and minimum sampling intervals.
-Privacy review before shipping “nearby friends on a map.”
+What good teams do — Audit who queried whom when policy requires.
+Coarser display or fuzzing for non-mutual friends.
+Rate limits and anomaly detection on repeated queries against one target.
+TTL and minimum sampling intervals.
+Privacy review before shipping map features.

-What it looks like — Mobile clients over-sample GPS after a bad release; index writers fall behind; reads return stale positions or empty sets inconsistently.
+What users saw — Mobile clients over-sample GPS after a bad release.
+Index writers fall behind.
+Reads return stale positions or empty sets inconsistently.

-Why it happens — Battery vs freshness tradeoff pushed to the server without admission control; fan-out writes to multiple indices (cell + user document).
+Why — Battery vs freshness tradeoff pushed to the server without admission control.
+Fan-out writes to multiple indices (cell + user document).

 [ Location write storm ] → index write QPS ↑